Wander quotes remind us that there can be a purpose to wandering, seeing the world, and experiencing new people and customs.

 17. “The mind does some of its best wandering when the body’s moving forward.” — A.D.
 Aliwat, In Limbo

 18. “Meditation stills the wandering mind and establishes us forever in a state of peace.” — Swami Muktananda

 19. “To be able to walk out the door when you come home from a job and wander into the garden to do a bit of watering gives you time to be creative in your mind.” — Mary Berry

 20. “When you procrastinate, you’re more likely to let your mind wander.
 That gives you a better chance of stumbling onto the unusual and spotting unexpected patterns.” — Adam Grant

 Wander quotes about life (and even death)

-These quotes remind us to not just wander through our lives right to our death.
+These quotes remind us not to wander through our lives right to death.
 Find out what matters to you and live a life of meaning.

 21. “By the light of our insistent truths we wander into death.” — Edmond Jabes